 Brunelcare Employee Data Notice

 This data notice is relevant to job applicants and current and former employees of Brunelcare.
-If you have any queries about this notice or on how Brunelcare handles your personal data you are kindly requested to contact the Brunelcare Data Protection Officer.
+If you have any queries about this notice or on how Brunelcare handles your personal data, you are kindly requested to contact the Brunelcare Data Protection Officer at [email protected].

 Brunelcare reserves its right to amend or replace this statement at any time.
 Prior notification about such a change would normally only be given if the rights of the individuals concerned could reasonably be expected to be negatively impacted.